Alternate Ending: Little Outcast Youkai

 Hesitantly, Alice reached down and tapped her shoulder (from a safe distance, using Shanghai).
 "Patchouli?
 Hey.
 Are you still with us?"

 "... ...I have learned an important lesson today," Patchouli rasped.
-"Never offer a Spell Card to a hot-blooded buffoon who is enrolled in the Marisa Kirisame School of Danmaku."
+"Never offer a Spell Card to a hot-blooded buffoon who graduated from the Marisa Kirisame School of Danmaku."

 Everything and everyone nearby, including the broken desk, sprouted sweatdrops.